King Edward IV the First Yorkist King

 Married Elizabeth Woodville

-Children 14, inc Edward V & Richard Duke of York
+Children 14, inc Edward V and Richard Duke of York

 Died 9 April 1483, Westminster, buried at St George's Chapel, Windsor Castle (40)